springernature/frontend-playbook/javascript/house-style.md

 For the majority of websites, especially those which may by viewed on low powered devices, you should minimise the JavaScript you send down the wire and implement DOM binding yourself.
 For simple use cases, manually cherry picking elements out of the DOM and reading/setting attributes on them is a reasonable approach.

+#### Polyfills

+If you utilise a Polyfill, the JavaScript must meet these conditions:

+  - It must _not_ override native browser functionality
+  - It must match native browser functionality exactly (where possible)
+  - It can be either third-party, or written in-house
+  - Must be installed via NPM

+An example polyfill might add `requestAnimationFrame` for any grade-A browsers which don't support it.
+Consider adding third-party code, like polyfills, to a separate `vendor.js` which is not part of your `main.js` entry point.

 ### Directory structure

 Client-Side JavaScript normally lives in `resources/js` in our projects, unless the back-end you're using dictates a different directory.
-We should try to stick as closely to this as possible though.
+Stick to this as closely as possible.

-Within this directory, you should always use the following structure.
-We'll go into more detail as to what these directories are for shortly:
+Within this directory, you should use the following structure.

 ```
 <root>
   ├── components
-  ├── polyfills
   ├── utils
   └── vendor
+  └── main.js
+  └── vendor.js (optional)
 ```

 File names in these directories should be lower-case, with words separated by dashes.